Thomas Daniel (merchant)

-Thomas Daniel (16 September 1762 – 6 April 1854) was a slave owner and sugar merchant in Bristol who was known as the "King of Bristol" and later in life "Father of Bristol" because of his omnipotence in corporate affairs for over 50 years.
+Thomas Daniel (16 September 1762 – 6 April 1854) was a shipping magnate, financier and sugar merchant in Bristol and London.
+He was part of the third generation of a merchant dynasty originating from Barbados, which rose to become one of Bristol's wealthiest and most politically influential families.
+Daniel's extensive influence earned him the titles "King of Bristol" and later, "The Father of Bristol", reflecting his significant role in corporate and political affairs spanning over five decades.

-Across the Americas he owned plantations worked by enslaved Africans and people of African descent.
-He was a partner in Bristol businesses and owned ships linked directly to the slave economy.
+Across the Americas he owned plantations.
+He was a partner in many Bristol businesses (see list) and owned 25 ships transporting goods from the West Indies.